CypherPoet/SwiftUIPolygon/README.md

 - [x] Shape animation support for side counts.
 - [x] Mesh Rendering
 - [x] Configurable side counts and rendering modes.
-- 🔗Clone or download this repo and play around with the [Demo app](./Demo/).

 ## Requirements